 The historic port of Leith, to the north side of Edinburgh, has been transformed in recent years.
 Top attractions, Michelin-star restaurants and specialist shops have all helped in the creation of today’s stylish waterfront setting.
+So, here’s our guide to the best things to do in Leith.

 Things to do in Leith